Nights-Software/ns-docs/resources/ers.md

     -- Add your custom pursuit ended logic here or trigger (and build) a server event to handle it.
     TriggerServerEvent('ErsIntegration::OnPursuitEnded', pedData)
 end

+--- Handles when an AI person is delivered to hospital.
+-- @param pedData table The data of the ped. function OnPersonDeliveredToHospital(pedData)
+    TriggerServerEvent('ErsIntegration::OnPersonDeliveredToHospital', pedData)
+end
 ```

 - Explore the file for more...